dimroc/ga-ruby-on-rails-for-devs/class/9-rails-mvc-dev.md

       %body
         = yield

-For the stylesheet and javascript links to work, enable the application pipeline in `config/application.rb`.

-    # Enable the asset pipeline
-    config.assets.enabled = true
+Note `stylesheet_link_tag` and `javascript_include_tag`.
+Those come from [ActionView::Helpers::AssetTagHelper](http://api.rubyonrails.org/classes/ActionView/Helpers/AssetTagHelper.html), which is the tip of the *asset pipeline*.
+While you can hardcode links in your templates, these functions work with the asset pipeline's concepts and let you add global settings, such as *asset host* for assets hosted externally on a CDN.

-Enable post-backs with JQuery by adding `jquery-rails` to Gemfile and by including JQuery in `app/assets/javascripts/application.js`.
+Rails now ships with JQuery, which enables data-driven postbacks.
+Add `jquery-rails` to Gemfile and include JQuery in `app/assets/javascripts/application.js`.

     //= require jquery
     //= require jquery_ujs
     //= require_tree .

 Add a stylesheet to `app/assets/stylesheets/application.css.scss`.
+The stylesheet is authored in SASS, which is anextension of CSS that allows you to use variables, nested rules, mixins, inline imports, etc.

+    #error_explanation {
+      background-color: #f0f0f0;
+      h2 {
+        background-color: #c00;
+        color: #fff; }
+      ul li {
+        font-size: 12px;
+        list-style: square; } }

 Database Configuration
 ----------------------

-The configuration file for the database is authored in *YAML*, `config/database.yml`.
+Rails configuration files are authored in *YAML*, `config/database.yml`.
+You can reuse blocks of configuration and write Ruby code almost anywhere in the configuration file.

     common: &common
       adapter: postgresql